wangonya/wangonya.com/content/blog/using-setuptools.md

 This tells the `setup()` where to find our main module to execute.
 Our main file here is `helloworld.py` so we set `helloworld` as the module.
-We can keep it that simple since we only have one file for now, but as our app grows we\'ll replace `py_modules` with `packages=find_packages()`.
+We can keep it that simple since we only have one file for now, but as our app grows we'll replace `py_modules` with `packages=find_packages()`.
 More on that later.